-As with most of UC’s other open access agreements, this pilot agreement is designed to: (1) support UC’s mission as a public university and advance the global shift toward sustainable open access publishing by making more UC-authored publications open to the world, and (2) maintain journal affordability.
+As with UC’s other open access agreements, this pilot agreement is designed to: (1) support UC’s mission as a public university and advance the global shift toward sustainable open access publishing by making more UC-authored publications open to the world, and (2) maintain journal affordability.
 Also consistent with UC’s approach to its other open access publisher agreements, the UC libraries are redirecting subscription funds to help cover open access publishing fees for UC authors who publish in Wiley journals.

 Expand All | Collapse All

 What are the basic terms of the agreement?

 The expanded agreement runs from March 1, 2023, to December 31, 2023, and provides a 15% APC discount for authors at all ten UC campuses who publish open access with Wiley.
 It also makes open access publishing in Wiley’s hybrid (subscription-based) and open access journals the default for UC corresponding authors and offers them funding support from the libraries to help pay the open access fee.

 For UC corresponding authors who publish open access in Wiley journals, the APC discount of 15% and the libraries’ payment of the first $1,000 of the open access fee will be applied automatically.
 Authors who do not have research funds available can request full funding of the APC from the libraries, ensuring that lack of research funds does not present a barrier for those authors who wish to publish open access in Wiley journals.